Fast-Travel-Games/loot-locker-unreal-admin-sdk/README.md

 ## Configuration

-1. Navigate to Edit/Project Settings in the editor, Scroll down on the left panel until the plugins sections of the project settings, Click on LootLockerSDK
+1. Navigate to Edit/Project Settings in the editor, Scroll down on the left panel until the plugins sections of the project settings, Click on LootLockerAdminSDK
-2. Modify the LootLockerGameKey, Platform, Game Version, Development mode and AllowTokenRefresh (Set to true if you want the LootLockerSDK to attempt to refresh the token if it expires).
-What values to set, you can find in the LootLocker dashboard.
-You should already have an account from [https://console.lootlocker.com/login](https://console.lootlocker.com/login "https://console.lootlocker.com/login")
+2. Modify the Game ID value.
+This is the number you find in the path for the game in the LootLocker console.
+You should also already have an account from [https://console.lootlocker.com/login](https://console.lootlocker.com/login "https://console.lootlocker.com/login") so check there.

+## Usage

+Typically you will need to call `StartSession` before any other function will work.

 ## Support